-As we age, alignment in our spines may be compromised as the ligaments, bones, and joints weaken.
-This could allow a vertebra to slip, resulting in degenerative spondylolisthesis.
+As we age, the alignment of our spines may be compromised as our ligaments, bones, and joints weaken.
+This in turn can cause a vertebra to slip forward, resulting in degenerative spondylolisthesis.

-This image shows the L4-L5 and L3-L4 segments of the spine.
-Degenerative spondylolisthesis usually occurs in this area of the spine, located in the lower back.
-It usually occurs in only 1 level, but it can occur in up to 3 levels simultaneously.
-It rarely occurs in the cervical spine (or neck).
+The image above shows the L4-L5 and L3-L4 segments of the spine.
+Degenerative spondylolisthesis usually occurs in this area of your spine, known as the lumbar spine (or lower back).